willawebb/GANTTSResults/README.md

 # GANTTSResults
-This repository contains the training/testing data, and generated audio.
+This repository contains the edited code and the generated audio, alongside the target samples.

 ---